openthread/openthread/src/cli/README_DATASET.md

    The same can be optionally checked on other devices in the network.

-5. After about 5 minutes, check that the Pending Dataset has been applied at the Leader.
+6. After about 5 minutes, check that the Pending Operational Dataset has been applied at the Leader.
 This can also be checked at other devices on the network: these should have applied the new Dataset too, at approximately the same time as the Leader has done this.

    ```bash
    > dataset active